-ii) An overview of the nature and type of the key measures used to take Risk is a key factor in assessing remuneration outcomes.
+Risk is a key factor in assessing remuneration outcomes.
 In this regard, we use financial capacity of the bank to measure remuneration packages.
-Side by side, we also consider account of these risks; including risks difficult to measure (values need not be disclosed). operational impacts, cost of living adjustments, relevant compliances, industry-competitive remuneration in relation to the market reputation and other effective risk-adjusted measures in determining remuneration iii) A discussion of the ways in which these measures affect remuneration.
+Side by side, we also consider operational impacts, cost of living adjustments, relevant compliances, industry-competitive remuneration in relation to the market reputation and other effective risk-adjusted measures in determining remuneration.